Clam Lake, Wisconsin Independence Day Fireworks Scheduled fo [..]

 Each season offers a fresh opportunity to experience all the natural allure and recreational opportunities that await you on a visit to Northern Wisconsin.

-We’re not much for being defined by lines on a map.
+Don’t let lines on a map define your visit, get out and explore what the Area has to offer!
 Clam Lake makes an ideal base camp from which to explore all Northern Wisconsin has to offer!
 If you have wanderlust in your blood (or a little case of cabin fever), you will enjoy a stay in Clam Lake and exploring the variety of things to do and places to visit in and around the Area.

 Opportunities for fun, adventurous day trips abound with beautiful drives starting in Clam Lake and leading to nearby Hayward (30 miles), Cable (20 miles), Park Falls (30 miles), Ashland (45 miles), Bayfield (60 miles) and Lake Superior.
 Clam Lake offers a convenient location for both on and off road explorations of the natural beauty, communities, world class events, engaging museums, cultural attractions, seasonal festivals and nationally known trail systems in the area!
 The Chequamegon Fat Tire Festival, American Birkebeiner X-C Ski Race, North Country Hiking Trail, St. Croix National Scenic Riverway and so much more are at Clam Lake’s doorstep.